hc-fcc-responsive-web-design/personal-portfolio-webpage/product-landing-page/README.md

 Your product landing page should utilize CSS flexbox at least once

-## Instructions
+## Note

-Do not copy this demo project.
-Fulfill the user stories and pass all the tests below to complete this project.
-Give it your own personal style.
-Happy Coding!

-**Note:** Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS
+Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS